gargkeshav2002/SE20UCSE065_AR/README.md

 I used unitear software which is a no coding platform for AR.
 I built the application in that and published it.<br>
 I extracted the code, the web page for unitear, all the files are available in the repository.

-Video file is too large to be uploaded here.